kalekundert/ncaars/README.rst

 Custom design algorithms
 ========================
+If you'd like to implement your own design algorithm, here are the basic steps you'll need to take:

+- Write a script that runs the design algorithm, and add it to the ``bin/`` directory of this repository.
+Scripts in this directory are automatically added to ``$PATH`` when the pipeline is running.

-- Most design algorithms take at least these arguments:
+  - Most design scripts take at least these arguments:

     - The path to a PDB model of the scaffold with the target NCAA in the binding site.
 The model will have been relaxed in the Rosetta force field in the context of its native ligand.
 The native ligand will have been replaced with the target ligand without any further optimization, so there may be severe clashes.
 It is assumed that these clashes will be resolved by the design algorithm itself.

     - The path to the Rosetta ligand parameter file for the target NCAA.
 This file should be provided to Rosetta via the ``-extra_res_fa`` command line option.

     - The path to (or name of) the scaffold.
 The scaffold contains a number of default design parameters described in the section above.

-  - `--dry-run` and `--debug-run` options; they're very useful for development.
+    - ``--dry-run`` and ``--debug-run`` options; they're very useful for development.

+- Edit ``main.nf`` to invoke the script with the correct inputs and resource requirements.

+- Make a pull request!
+I'd be more than happy to include any design algorithm in this project, since one of my main goals is to compare as many different algorithms as possible.